One Day Trip to Bath from London Bath Abbey with Roman statue

 Less Roman in design, the Georgian Pump Room Restaurant is directly adjacent to the Roman Baths.
 This restaurant has been a high society spot since the 18th century, and has hosted the likes of Jane Austen and Charles Dickens.
 Today, the restaurant serves meals and afternoon tea as well as continuing the traditional offer to sample the spring water.

 Book ahead to guarantee a table as it can get very busy at peak times.
+While it’s a fancy looking place, casual clothing is fine.

 Bath Abbey